 Crossing over La Rambla from the Gothic area to El Raval is like walking into another dimension.
 This is a more colourful part of town and is definitely cheaper.

 A mix of different cultures and characters, El Raval has never really been tamed.
 There are trendy bars and vintage shops beside cheap deli shops and kebab bars.

 Prostitution and drug dealing are in plain view on some seedier streets and very small areas require a bit of caution at night (stick to the livelier streets).
 In saying that, a lot of great bars are located where the younger crowd hang out for a more reasonably priced evening.
 Hotels and hostels are usually located on safe streets.

-This area was developed in the 1850’s to relive the population pressure of the old town.
+This area was developed in the 1850s to relieve the population pressure of the old town.
 It was the bourgeois of the city that commissioned breathtaking houses, creating a neighbourhood of over the top urban palaces.

 Streets are wide and it is impossible to get lost due to its grid shape planning.
 Apartments were designed to allow in light and rooms were spacious.

-Full of great restaurants, bars, designer shops… local mingle with tourists here.
-One draw back could be the level of the noise from the traffic on exterior rooms.
+Full of great restaurants, bars, designer shops… locals mingle with tourists here.
+One drawback could be the level of noise from the traffic in exterior rooms.

 In between Montjuïc Hill and El Raval, Poble Sec is a great choice for bargain beers and cheap accommodation.

 It certainly misses the trendy edge and lively atmosphere of El Raval and the beautiful architecture of El Born, but it is a small walk to get to any of these locations.